-Insights: Creating Brand Consistency Across All Channels-How To Raise Your Level Of Video Production
+Insights: Creating Brand Consistency within the Frame-How To Raise Your Level Of Video Production

 By Peter Provost

 William Blair Corporate Webcast Studio (Designed by Provost Studio)

 The importance of communicating your brand consistently across all platforms including video increases the quality of your brand while keeping your audience engaged.
 Video as a medium has matured significantly over the past few years and is now seen as a critical component to the corporate communications mix.
 This video platform explosion has exposed audiences to a greater number of quality of video productions and as a result, audiences have higher expectation of brands when experiencing those brands through video.

 From a visual perspective, we often see a disconnect between how a company expresses themselves across typical platforms (web, print, meetings & events) and how that same company expresses who they are in their video environments.

 There are a few basic practices that can help elevate your brand’s visibility and platform alignment.